Bird Photography Tips for Beginners

 If on the other hand you want a nature photo of a bird and its surroundings, then I recommend using a higher Aperture F number.
 For example f/7 or higher.
 Remember the higher you go, the more natural light you need to keep that shutter speed nice and fast.
 In other words, you need a good sunny day!

 The image of a bird landing with a fish in its beak was taken with a higher Aperture F number of f/11.
 Hence the bird is competing with the background for attention.
-Later on during post processing, I wished I’d set a lower Aperture setting to help make the bird stand out on its own against a more blurred background.
+Later on during post processing, I wished I’d set a lower Aperture setting.
+A lower aperture number would have made the bird stand out on its own against a more blurred background.

 As for ISO, again the secret is to choose the lowest ISO F number possible that will still allow you to shoot at 1/1000th of a second.
 I recommend no higher than 800 if you own a low end / beginner camera model.
 If you own a middle – high end range camera, then you should still see good results from an ISO of 1600.